oryon-dominik/skeleton-fastapi/README.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.

-To add an updated the `openapi.json` to the docs run `cc docs --openapi`.
+To add an updated `openapi.json` to the docs run `cc docs --openapi`.

 Layout: